-NAME (Please print):
+NAME (Please print): SIGNATURE: DATE:

-SIGNATURE: DATE:

-onfirms that counseling on radiaten completed by the Radiation S
+The student's signature confirms that counseling on radiation safety during the gestational period has been completed by the Radiation Safety Officer and Program Director.

-Option for Withdrawal of Pro egnancy Declaration:
+Option for Withdrawal of Pregnancy Declaration:

-which I submitted on , am withdrawing my dec With this withdrawall clinical requirements in place val, I understand I will
+I, , am withdrawing my declaration of pregnancy which I submitted on .
+With this withdrawal, I understand I will be expected to adhere to all clinical requirements in place prior to my declaration of pregnancy.

-NAME (Please print):
+NAME (Please print): SIGNATURE: DATE:

-SIGNATURE: DATE:

-1